Three pink tennis balls on a blue court

 ITF Rule 26: “... the point shall be replayed if a player is hindered in playing the point by either an unintentional act of the opponent(s), or something outside the player’s own control (not including a permanent fixture).”

-Is a hindrance a let?
+In tennis, is a hindrance a let?

 Source: